cheap restaurants in Times Square

 Becco: The Ultimate Italian Feast on Restaurant Row

 If you have a massive appetite but a modest budget, Becco is the crown jewel of West 46th Street’s Restaurant Row.
-Opened by celebrity chef Lidia Bastianich, this institution is famous for its “Sinfonia di Paste”—a table-side service where servers circulate with three different daily pastas, offering unlimited refills until you say “basta!”
+Opened by celebrity chef Lidia Bastianich, this institution is famous for its “Sinfonia di Paste”–a table-side service where servers circulate with three different daily pastas, offering unlimited refills until you say “basta!”
 It’s the best-value sit-down dinner in the district, providing a white-tablecloth experience without the intimidating price tag.
+For more information and/or to make a reservation, visit their website.

 • Why I chose it: It is the most reliable way to get a high-quality, filling Italian meal in a space that feels upscale.
 The efficiency of the pasta service also makes it one of the most theater-friendly spots on this list.